 Secure Entry Overlay for Online Credit Card Payments

-Using PDCflow’s online payment center protects your customer’s credit card information and keeps your business out of PCI scope because PDCflow uses Secure Entry Overlay Technology.
-The information entered online is never stored on your server, instead PDCflow , being a Level 1 PCI Compliant payment processor, stores, encrypts and tokenizes this information, keeping your consumer’s credit card data safe and your business out of PCI scope.
+The payment data entered online is never stored on your server.
+Because PDCflow is a Level 1 PCI Compliant payment processor, our system stores, encrypts and tokenizes this information – keeping your consumer credit card data safe and reducing your company’s PCI responsibilities.

-Requiring AVS and security codes on your online payment center can narrow your online credit card fraud risk as a merchant and as a accounts receivable management business; in addition, it can also assist in reducing your risk of chargebacks.
-PDCflow payment processing puts you in control of these requirements and provides you the added protection of secure entry for your online credit card payments.
+PDCflow payment processing puts you in control of these requirements and provides you the added protection of secure entry overlay for your online credit card payments.